rohandeshmukh09/rohandeshmukh09/README.md

 - 🔭 I’m currently enjoying the field of Front End Web UI Automation, Microservices, REST API Automation and DevOps Implementation for clients.
 - 👯 I’m looking to collaborate on projects where I can use my skills to solve problems and implement latest Automation Framework solution and work on DevOps.
 - 💬 Hit me up to discuss about Software Test Automation and DevOps Engineering.
-- 📫 How to reach me: visit my [website](https://github.com/rohandeshmukh09), I am available there 24 X 7.
+- 📫 How to reach me: visit my [website](https://github.com/rohandeshmukh09).

 ### Languages and Tools: